Howardlight/Riad-Salemeh/README.md

 # Riad-Salemeh-TS
 Riad Salemeh TS is a Discord Bot built using Typescript

-It allows to monitor the LBP to USD rate by Webscraping
+It allows users to monitor the LBP to USD rate by Webscraping

 The Website used as a source is www.lbprate.com